 A wannabe trader risks 10% or more of her trading account on a single trade.
 This is problematic because when you’re worried about making money, you won’t focus on your trading process.
 You’ll end up focusing on your profits/losses.

 Consistently profitable traders understand the trade’s risks and manage them first BEFORE thinking about profits.
+They know how to calculate their position size.
 They don’t take trades if it forces them to risk too much.